Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 As NPR reported last week, Amazon's surprising decision to split HQ2 between the two is an anticlimactic ending for the much-publicized, Olympic-style search that lasted over a year and attracted 238 bids from across the U.S. and Canada.

 New York and the D.C. area already have a considerable Amazon presence.
-But the company's decision to strengthen its footprint in America's financial and political centers, could prove particularly helpful as the company continues to face criticism from power brokers over its size and reach into so many sectors.
+But the company's decision to strengthen its footprint in America's financial and political centers could prove particularly helpful as the company continues to face criticism from power brokers over its size and reach into so many sectors.

-The process has also given Amazon extensive information about top U.S. and Canadian locations to potentially negotiate other deals, for example for additional offices, warehouses or data centers.
+The process has also given Amazon extensive information about top U.S. and Canadian locations to potentially negotiate other deals — for additional offices, warehouses or data centers, for example.

 The biggest draw of the Amazon HQ2 bidding process was a much-coveted promise of 50,000 jobs touted to pay an annual average of some $100,000.
 Yet, Amazon's move would bring these well-paying jobs to areas where six-figure salaries are not unusual.
 The latest average wage is already around $100,100 a year in Arlington, Va., according to the Bureau of Labor Statistics.
 The average wage in Manhattan is $160,500 a year, although the average wage in Queens is just under $55,700 a year.